 Anyone who receives, requests or is directly affected by our services can make a complaint to us.
 This includes the representative of someone who is dissatisfied with our service (for example, a relative, friend, advocate or adviser).
 If you are making a complaint on someone else's behalf, you will normally need their written consent.
-Please also read the section on getting help to make your complaint below.
+Please also read the section on Getting help to make your complaint on page 7.